InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/EEA/GPPExtension: IAB Europe TCF.md

   <tr>
   <td>UseNonStandardTexts</td>
   <td>Boolean</td>
-  <td>Setting this to 1 signals to Vendors that a private CMP has modified standard Stack descriptions and/or their translations and/or that a CMP has modified or supplemented standard Illustrations and/or their translations as allowed by the <a href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/">policy</a> (Appendix A section E).
+  <td>Setting this to 1 signals to Vendors that a CMP has modified standard Stack descriptions and/or their translations and/or that a CMP has modified or supplemented standard Illustrations and/or their translations as allowed by the <a href="https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/">policy</a> (Appendix A section E).
 A CMP that services multiple publishers sets this value to 0.</td>
   </tr>
   <tr>
     <td>SpecialFeatureOptIns</td>